LenaDias/imgd4000-2025/day2_more_c++.md

 UPROPERTY(EditAnywhere)
 class UCameraComponent * Camera;
 ```
-2. We _forward-declared_ our `UCameraComponent` in our header, which means we need to include it in our `.cpp` file: `#include "Camera/CameraComponent.h"`
+2. We _forward-declared_ our `UCameraComponent` in our header, which means we need to include it in our `.cpp` file _below_ its SpherePawn include: `#include "Camera/CameraComponent.h"`
 3. Add our camera instantiation / setup the the `SpherePawn` constructor:
 ```c++
 ASpherePawn::ASpherePawn(){